-Spinnova's materials and services expenses were EUR 9 849 thousand (EUR 23 116 thousand) for the year ended 31 December 2023.
-The decrease compared to the previous year was due to timing of technology delivery to Woodspin's production facility where majority of the project delivery was completed during 2022.
+Spinnova's materials and services expenses were EUR 56 thousand (EUR 9 849 thousand) for the year ended 31 December 2024.
+The decrease compared to year 2023 was mainly due to timing of technology deliveries to Woodspin's production facility.

-Spinnova's personnel expenses were EUR 10 637 thousand (EUR 8 714 thousand) for the year ended

-31 December 2023.
-The increase in personnel expenses was primarily due to the higher amount of personnel, salary inflation and higher cost impact of Spinnova's stock option programmes compared to year 2022.
+Spinnova's personnel expenses were EUR 7 922 thousand (EUR 10 637 thousand) for the year ended 31 December 2024.
+The decrease in personnel expenses was primarily due to the lower cost impact of Spinnova's stock option programmes, which resulted from a lower amount of personnel, compared to the same period in 2023.

-Depreciation and amortisation were EUR 2 504 thousand (EUR 1 628 thousand) for the year ended 31 December 2023.
-The increase was driven by a higher level of fixed assets at the beginning of the year, mainly capitalised development expenses and right-of-use assets, compared to 2022.
+Depreciation and amortisation were EUR 2 733 thousand (EUR 2 504 thousand) for the year ended 31 December 2024.
+The increase was driven by a higher level of fixed assets, mainly capitalised machinery and equipment expenses and right-of-use assets, compared to 2023.